 7) The toilets at Auschwitz are payable so try and carry some small change although there are staff tending it so they may give change if absolutely required.

-8) Many Jews visit Auschwitz daily as efforts to explore the origins of their identity.
+8) Many Jews visit Auschwitz daily in an effort to explore the origins of their identity.
 Many Jewish families have ancestors that were taken to Auschwitz and so for many, this is an extremely emotional time.
-Its important to remember that not everyone visiting Auschwitz is visiting in order to learn more about the history and show their respect.
-For some, it’s a much more personal experience and its important to be aware of this when making your way around the camps.
+It’s important to remember that not everyone visiting Auschwitz is visiting in order to learn more about the history and show their respect.
+For some, it’s a much more personal experience and it’s important to be aware of this when making your way around the camps.

 9) If you need to go to the toilet before your salt mine tour, or even if you don’t, go anyway.
 The stairs go on forever, and the walk even longer and it is a long while before you hit any toilets down there.